 If you are entirely new, you have a good chance of winning at least $500 every single month.
 Just have a good mobile phone with a correct RAM of at least 3 Gig.

 Let me shock you; you won’t make any dime if you don’t believe in yourself.
 Do you know that you can determine to be committed and still secure nothing?
 Probably you’re the person answering in affirmation to that.
 You’d experience that tragedy because you most likely didn’t believe in yourself.

 How would you submit proposals or cold emails you copied from someone else?
 How would you attempt a job description you’re not even sure of how to do?
 When you don’t change your mindset, your outward self won’t approve it.
 So, telling yourself, you are who you want to be a successful freelancer will elevate your productivity in the freelancing business.
 But how can you do that?
 This question takes us to the third step.

 So, how should you brand?
 Everywhere you are.
 Online or offline, wear the tag of who you want to be or who you think you are – a particular freelancer, maybe a freelance writer, or a freelance graphics designer.

 Learn and Read

-Learn, learn more, learn and re-learn, ask questions, read blogs.
-Ask Google a lot of the confusion you have in your field.
-Amass role models ask them questions.
-Read books and blogs relevant to your field every day.
+Learn, learn more, learn and re-learn.
+Ask questions and read blog articles.
+Ask Google to clear some of the confusion you may encounter in your field.
+Amass role models and ask them questions.
+Also, read books relevant to your field every day.
 All of these will make you a successful freelancer in Nigeria and keep you motivated as a freelancer.

 Build Vibrant Networking of Freelancers

-To become a successful freelancer in Nigeria, it is important you learn how to build a brand networking of freelancers in your field.
-Connect with them, relate as buddies, pick ideas from them, and communicate what you need help from them.
+To become a successful freelancer in Nigeria, it is important you learn how to build a network of freelancers in your field.
+Connect with them, relate as buddies, pick ideas from them, and communicate what kind of help you need from them.